imsky/pull-review/README.md

 #### max_files

 Maximum number of files to evaluate in order to assign reviewers.
-Default is 5.
 Set to 0 for no maximum.

+Default: 5

 #### min_reviewers

 Minimum number of reviewers to assign to a pull request.

-Default is 1.
+Default: 1

 #### max_reviewers

 Maximum number of reviewers to assign to a pull request.

-Default is 2.
+Default: 2

 #### max_files_per_reviewer

 Maximum number of files per reviewer.
 If the number of files is over this limit, more reviewers will be assigned up to the [maximum number of reviewers](#max_reviewers).
-Default is 0.
 Set to 0 for no maximum.

+Default: 0

 #### max_lines_per_reviewer

 Maximum number of lines changed across added and modified files per reviewer.
 If the number of lines is over this limit, more reviewers will be assigned up to the [maximum number of reviewers](#max_reviewers).
 If both `max_files_per_reviewer` and `max_lines_per_reviewer` are defined, the assignment with the fewest reviewers will be used.
-Default is 0.
 Set to 0 for no maximum.

+Default: 0

 #### assign_min_reviewers_randomly

 If the [minimum number of reviewers](#min_reviewers) isn't found, assign reviewers using [path fallbacks](review_path_fallbacks) and/or at random.

-Default is true.
+Default: true

 #### min_authors_of_changed_files

 If the pull request changes code with fewer authors than this minimum, replace any already assigned reviewers with a random reviewer.
 This option is useful in preventing "review loops" where the same people are reviewing the same area of code.

-Default is 0.
+Default: 0

 #### require_notification

 Require a user to be listed in the [reviewers](#reviewers) section in order to be assigned as a reviewer.

-Default is true.
+Default: true

 #### reviewers